vermacodes/one-click-aks/README.md

 - All your data is stored in a storage account in '_repro-project_' resource group of your subscription.
 If you delete this storage account, all data will be lost.
 We don't keep a copy of your data.
 - Make sure there is exactly one storage account in '_repro-project_' resource group.
 If you create additional storage accounts in this resource-group, you will see unexpected behaviors.

 > If this is the first time you are setting up.
 It will take sometime to download the image.
 After its cached it should be faster every othertime.

+## Server

+The server you started in docker is a ubuntu VM with following components installed on it.

+- Azure CLI
+- Terraform
+- Go
+- Helm
+- Git
+- kubectl
+- openshift cli
+- redis

-## Lab
+## Builder

-### What is a lab?
+[Builder](https://actlabs.azureedge.net/builder) is used to build a [lab](#lab)

+### Lab

 In simplest term a Lab is a scenario that you would want to create.
 For example, you may want to create an AKS cluster with following specifications.